-Habitats within the Site comprise semi-improved species-poor grassland grazed by equine stock, and arable fields with associated field boundary hedgerows and trees.
-To the north of the Site, is Top Cottage and various outbuildings making up Red House Farm Riding School.
+Habitats within the Site comprise semi-improved speciespoor grassland grazed by equine stock, and an arable field with associated field boundary hedgerows and trees.
+Adjacent to the Site, to the south, is Top Cottage and various outbuildings making up Red House Farm Riding School.
 Habitats associated with this facility include several individual buildings of agricultural scale, a car park and menage.
 No rare or notable plant species have been noted on previous site visits.
 As part of the development proposals, implementation of rich grassland within areas of green infrastructure and appropriate management will result in positive net gains to biodiversity.
-An area close to the southern boundary of the Site beyond the proposed woodland block could be secured as a specific ecological habitat area.